VinudhiWahalathanthri/VinudhiWahalathanthri/README.md

 ## About Me

 I’m a software engineer and undergraduate who lovess coding, building real-world systems, learning new stuff, and sharing my knowledge with more people. </br>I started coding at the age of 12 and been locked in ever since.
 My interests include AI, Mobile development and Bio Tech.
+I love volunteering for projects in Healthcare, Fintech and Aviation.

 ## Languages & Tools I've worked with